 I must confess that when I first heard about this movie, I wasn’t that interested in it.
-My thoughts were “Here we go again, another Robinson Crusoe On Mars” but boy was I wrong.
+My thoughts were “Here we go again; I was wrong.
 This film, with excellent direction by Ridley Scott, is a horse of a different color with Marc Watney’s (Damon) witty dialogue and exposition working well as a very entertaining counterpoint to his dire situation as he declares “I’m going to have to science the shit out of this.
 Fuck you, Mars.”
 The Martian is a film that is way more engaging and compelling than I initially imagined it would be and ended up as my top pick for genre films in 2015.

 Matt Damon’s portrayal as Mark Watney, a botanist who is part of the Ares III team, is right on target.
 Watney is presumed dead after a violent storm on Mars.
-Surviving the storm, Watney is forced to use his ingenuity and wit and will to survive until he can get rescued.
-It’s a simple enough premise, but one that is full of drama, suspense and humor as the film establishes a rapport between Watney and his support team on earth.
+Surviving the storm, Watney is forced to use his ingenuity, wit, and will not to die until he can get rescued.
+It’s a simple enough premise, but one that is full of drama, suspense and humor as the film enjoyably develops its characters while establishing a rapport between Watney and his support team on earth.

 The excellent supporting cast that includes Jessica Chastain, Jeff Daniels, Kristen Wiig, Chiwetel Ejiofor, Michael Peña, Sean Bean, Kate Mara, Donald Glover, and others were also indispensable to the film’s success as a quality production